 Much of the night was filled with the fleeting spark of Perseid meteors; this was their peak night, and many fast and bright streaks kept people gasping or cheering.
 Before bedtime I wandered over to the other side of the road that splits the hilltop; a dozen observers were sitting in chairs, leaving their instruments and enjoying the show.
 I finally tucked myself in at 2AM, after shifting enough prizes to one side of the car so I could roll over without damage to myself or the loot.
 One surprise was the still-warm temperature at our high-elevation site: this would not be a night for zipping up the sleeping bag!

-Thursday marks the official beginning of the Oregon Star Party, and as usual a large percentage of the attendees were already onsite.
+Thursday marks the official beginning of the Oregon Star Party (Aug 12-14 in 2004), and as usual a large percentage of the attendees were already onsite.
 I was surprised to learn that I was not one of the principal supervisors of the registration tent this year; surprised but not quite disappointed.
 The tent had sufficient staff to get things done, so I signed myself in and got out of their way.
 I returned to my site and began a final check of all the prizes that I had packed away, and solicited gifts from the vendors that were now going strong along the main road.
 I found a much more precise focuser with two-speed gearing, and also a 10mm eyepiece that was parfocal with the rest of my set; soon I was unscrewing the old focuser and found to my good fortune that the old screw-holes worked with the new focuser!
 I also read over the observers' packet that we each received, vaguely planning my evening's observations.
 I had sketched the area around ngc7606 on Wednesday, hoping to pin down minor planet Andromache; that would be one of my first Thursday targets.